Jean's Bible Study Topics of the New Testament

 Mat 14,15-32

-· (147c) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø God exercises authority over His creation Although Jesus stripped Himself of all His glory from the Father, He still retained in full His authority over the creation.
+(147c) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> God exercises authority over His creation – Although Jesus stepped away from all the glory of heaven, He still retained His authority over the creation.
 He simply chose not to use it in most cases.
-For example, He let the world pull His hair out and whip Him unmercifully.
-They spit in His face, though He could have called twelve legions of angels to come bail Him out.
-It was not the will of the Father that He should do that, and for that reason He didn’t.
-It will always be a miracle whenever God does something to His creation; we will forever be awed by it because we will never comprehend how he does it.
+For example, He let the soldiers spit in His face, pull out His beard and mercilessly whip Him.
+Although He could have called twelve legions of angels, it was not the will of His Father that He should do so.
+It will always be a miracle whenever God does something to His creation; we will forever be awed by Him because we will never comprehend how he does it.

 Mat 14,15-20

-· (227i) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Dependence on Jesus Ø Depending on Jesus to impart His gifts into us Ø To give us what we give to the world
+(227i) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> Dependence on Jesus >> Depending on Jesus to impart His gifts into us >> To give us what we give to the world

 Mat 14-23

-· (82g) Thy kingdom come Ø Three elements of prayer Ø Where to pray I don’t know about you, but where I pray is highly significant.
-It can mean the difference between breaking though to spiritual revelations or spending a boring session with God and getting nowhere.
-Jesus had special places where He enjoyed praying, and all those places were outdoors in a beautiful setting, such as in the mountains or in a flower garden.
-He preferred surrounding Himself with natural beauty, perhaps to remind Him of whence He came, and if it is good enough for Jesus, it is good enough for me.
-One of my favorites places is next to a river.
+(82g) Thy kingdom come >> Three elements of prayer >> Where to pray – Where we pray is significant.
+It can mean the difference between breaking though or spending a boring session feeling like we're talking to ourselves.
+Jesus had special places where He went to pray, and all those places were outdoors in beautiful settings, such as in the mountains or in flower gardens.
+He preferred surrounding Himself with natural beauty, perhaps to remind Him of his origins.
 It is good to have a handful of favorite places and switch from one to another.
-The idea is to maintain a balance between a moderate stimulation of interest but not so much as to distract your attention from your prayers.
+The idea is to maintain balance between moderate distraction and none at all, so our prayers are not hindered by over stimulation or boredom.

 Mat 14,24-33

-· (164f) Works of the devil Ø Manifestations of the devil Ø The world system Ø Satan’s system of authority Ø He is the prince of the power of the air -- Yes, it was just a storm, or was it?
+(164f) Works of the devil >> Manifestations of the devil >> The world system >> Satan’s system of authority >> He is the prince of the power of the air -- Yes, it was just a storm, or was it?
 Perhaps it was Satan attempting to destroy Jesus' chosen men whom He had already invested much time, effort and patience.

 Mat 14-24,25

-· (215a) Sovereignty Ø God controls time Ø God’s timing Ø God Has Good Timing Ø God is always right on time -- Do you think if the disciples could have chosen when Jesus arrived on the scene that they would have voted for an earlier time than when He finally came?
-What about now, when the world is in turmoil like the storm the disciple had to face; we expect Jesus to come any time, but according to this verse, we could be waiting a lot longer for His return.
-Why, because He is always late?
-No, His timing is perfect.
-Than why does He wait so long to show up when He is needed?
-He is pulling as much faith out of us as He possibly can, since faith is the substance of God, and Jesus wants us to be like Him.
+(215a) Sovereignty >> God controls time >> God’s timing >> God Has Good Timing >> God is always right on time -- If the disciples could have chosen when Jesus came to their rescue, they would have decided on an earlier time.
+The same with us, when the world is in turmoil like the storm the disciples faced; we expect Jesus to come immediately and save us, but according to this passage, we could be waiting a lot longer than that.
+Why does God wait so long to show up when He is needed?
+He is enjoys pulling as much faith from us as He can, as He shapes us into the image of Christ.

 Mat 14,25-31